 It has already been mentioned that COVID-19 has seriously affected local and international economic and business activities.
-It also appeared as corporate as well as households' income shock.
+It also appears as corporate as well as households' income shock.
 As a result, ready cash flow of customers and thereby their capability to purchase insurance seemed to have been severely declined.
-Furthermore, tourism, transport and aviation industries have been the worst victim due to restriction on local and international transport communication to contain the risk of COVID-19.
-Since all these activities and affairs have direct connection with insurance industry, these shocks have been propagated to the balance sheet of insurance industry.
-However, as a regulator, IDRA remains utmost sincere to minimize the impact of COVID-19 crippling the economy and the initiatives taken by the authority are as follows:
+Furthermore, Tourism, Transport and Aviation industries have been the worst victim due to restriction on local and international transport communication to contain the risk of COVID-19.
+Since all these activities and affairs have direct connection with insurance industry, these shocks have been propagated on the balance sheet of insurance industry.
+However, as a regulator, IDRA remains utmost sincere to minimize the crippling impact of COVID-19and the initiatives taken by the Authority are as follows:

-11.2.1 SHORT-TERM PLANNING
+11.2.1 SHORT TERM PLANNING

-- Life insurance policy to get 30 days grace period for the payment of renewal premium; - Considering COVID-19 situation, the insurer is advised to extend grace period of renewal premium payment date so that the policy does not become obsolete; - Due to limited operation of private and public transport, most of the vehicles literally lay inoperative.
-Therefore, existing motor car insurance period to be extended without taking extra premium; - For health insurance policy, insurers are advised to allow customer to avail reinsurance facility without charging late fee as well as not closing their policy.
-In order to avoid the closure of the policy, the insurers are requested to contact the policy holders beforehand; - Steps have been put in place to settle the issue of matured insurance policy with 30 days instead of 90 days through using lists generated from company's own database without waiting for customers' submission of application in this regard; - Time limit for the reports and returns, which the insurance companies submit in compliance with the insurance law and practices, may be extended; - In case of holding board meeting of insurers, the meeting might be conducted either through video conferencing or any other means of audio-visual communication; - Importance has to be given on strict enforcement of law (out of insurer's investable fund: 30 percent for life insurance and 5 percent for non-life insurance) obliging the insuring company and corporation to invest in government securities.
-This would support the government to maintain cash liquidity and enable the government to adopt investment plan not only in treasury but also in other sectors.
+- Life insurance policy to get 30 days grace period for the payment of renewal premium. - Considering COVID-19 situation, the insurer is advised to extend grace period of re-newer premium payment date so that the policy does not become obsolete. - Due to limited operation of private and public transport, most of the vehicles literally lie inoperative.
+Therefore, existing motor car insurance period to be extended without taking extra premium. - For health insurance policy, insurers are advised to allow customer to avail re-insurance facility without charging late fee as well as not closing their policy.
+In order to avoid the closure of the policy, the insurers are requested to contact with the policy holders beforehand. - Steps have been put in place to settle the issue of matured insurance policy with 30 days instead of 90 days through using lists generated from company's own data base without waiting for customers' submission of application in this regard. - Time limit for the reports and returns, which the insurance companies submit in compliance with the insurance law and practices, may be extended. - In case of holding board meeting of insurers, the meeting might be conducted either through video conferencing or any other means of audio-visual communication. - Importance has to be given on strict enforcement of law (out of insurer's investable fund: 30percentfor life insurance and 5percentfor non-life insurance) obliging the insuring company and corporation to invest in government securities.
+This would support Government to maintain cash liquidity and enable Government to adopt investment plan not only in treasury but also in other sectors.